pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 If you start the CI/CD integration wizard having configured the VCS for your project already, the wizard will skip to the next step automatically.
-You can see the repository that your project is integrated with by clicking on the Configure VCS step marker.
+You can see the repository that your project is integrated with by selecting the Configure VCS step marker.

 The **Configure CI/CD** step will help you configure secrets that will be used by your Pulumi stack.
 For supported services, the wizard will provide a convenient link to the respective location